iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/enrichment.rst

   background.<background model id>.file = <background model filename>

-This property difines file path of the background model file.
-This is relative path to the enrichment directory which is in the same location as the study configuration file.
+This property defines the filepath of the background model file.
+This is a relative path to the enrichment directory which is in the same location as the study configuration file.

 background.<background model id>.name
 _____________________________________